simshadows/sims-dotfiles/system-setup-scripts-and-guides/arch-linux/README.md

 Wait for reboot.
 If the installation media boots again, select "Boot existing OS" or similar options to boot into the installation.

-Should be able to log in now.
+Should be able to log in as `root` now.
 If not, we failed something and should start all over again.

-## Stage 4: Now, back on the installation media...

-`pacman -Sy openssh linux-headers linux-lts linux-lts-headers wpa_supplicant wireless_tools`<br>
-Packages:
-* linux-headers: Recommended.
-* linux-lts: Recommended.
-This is a secondary kernel, useful as a backup.
-Accessible via the boot menu.
-* linux-lts-headers: Recommended to go with the LTS kernel.
-* wpa\_supplicant: Required in order to use a wireless card.
-Recommended otherwise.
-* wireless\_tools: Optional.
+## Stage 4: Now that we have directly booted into our installation...

 Ensure `/dev/sda1` and `/dev/sda3` are shown:<br>
 `df -h`

-## Stage 5: Post-installation steps...

 We're not using a swap partition right now.
 Verify this with:<br>
 `free -m`<br>